The Golden Hour—An Ideal Photo Opportunity

 Because the sun was a little weaker than I’d hoped for, I later added in lens flare.
 I’ll explore the world of adding “false suns” to photos in more detail in a future article.

 An Everyday Opportunity

 The sun rises and sets every day, so you have over seven hundred Golden Hours awaiting you each year.
 You don’t have to track their timing yourself.
-You can turn to web or mobile apps like Golden Hour and Sun Surveyor to do it for you.
+You can turn to web or mobile apps like Sun Surveyor to do it for you.